ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/limbsReference.md

 !!! warning
     A decent Python level is required for creating Custom Limbs!
 Before writing your own custom limb it's recommended to see if you can solve it with simple [Python Functions](../python.md#simple-way-of-adding-a-function)

+## Wheel
+This is for cars
+!!! warning
+    "wheel" is new and hasn't been tested in production yet